dmcwee/my-azure/README.md

 **Start-MyAzureVMs**

 This command takes a resource group and then iterates across all the VMs within that resource group and starts them.
-Currently, this command performs these tasks in series, but future versions will include a parallel capability.

 # Stop VMs
 This modules includes two commands to stop Azure VMs